-Prior to the consummation of this offering, we intend to enter into separate indemnification agreements with each of our directors and executive officers.
-Each indemnification agreement will provide, among other things, for indemnification to the fullest extent permitted by law and our Second Amended and Restated Certificate of Incorporation and Second Amended and Restated Bylaws against any and all expenses, judgments, fines, penalties and amounts paid in settlement of any claim.
-The indemnification agreements will provide for the advancement or payment of all expenses to the indemnitee and for the reimbursement to us if it is found that such indemnitee is not entitled to such indemnification under applicable law and our Second Amended and Restated Certificate of Incorporation and Second Amended and Restated Bylaws.
+As of the date of this prospectus, we have entered into separate indemnification agreements with each of our directors and executive officers.
+Each indemnification agreement provides, among other things, for indemnification to the fullest extent permitted by law and our Second Amended and Restated Certificate of Incorporation against any and all expenses, judgments, fines, penalties and amounts paid in settlement of any claim.
+The indemnification agreements provide for the advancement or payment of all expenses to the indemnitee and for the reimbursement to us if it is found that such indemnitee is not entitled to such indemnification.